 Bitterness makes you withdraw from the world and stew in negative thoughts and feelings.
 Physical activity of almost any kind can counteract the physiological effects of anger and bitterness.

 Endorphins released by your body during exercise naturally brighten your mood.
 This good feeling will help you transition to a more positive outlook.

 What you do for exercise is up to you.
 Daily walks, bike rides, joining a soccer or basketball team, or strength training at the gym could all produce positive effects as long as you exercise regularly.

-Step 6.
-Be on Guard Against Your Bitter Thoughts
+6. Guard Against Bitter Thoughts

 Building new mental habits takes time.
 When things upset you, your mind can easily slip back into blaming others, pessimism, and complaining.